ivanokhotnikov/bidding_engine/README.md

 3. Forecasting

-    For each cluster perform univariate single-step forecasting of `Impressions`.
+    For each cluster perform multi-variate single-step forecasting of `Cpc`.
 If the forecast is bigger than the moving average projection and tolerance -> 'push', if smaller -> 'pull', if within the tolerance -> 'zero'